John93562/spotify-lyrics-font-size-change/README.md

 # 🎵 Spotify Lyrics Font Size & Font Changer (Chrome Extension)

-This Chrome extension allows you to **customize the font size and font family** of lyrics in Spotify's fullscreen mode.
+This Chrome extension allows you to **customize the font size** of lyrics in Spotify's fullscreen mode.

-Whether you want bigger text for visibility or prefer a different system font for aesthetic reasons, this tool gives you control — and **remembers your settings** automatically across sessions.
+Whether you want bigger text for visibility for aesthetic reasons, this tool gives you control — and **remembers your settings** automatically across sessions.

 ---

 ## 🔧 Features

 - ✅ Change **lyrics font size** with a slider
-- ✅ Choose from system fonts like **Arial**, **Georgia**, **Courier New**, and more
 - ✅ Automatically **saves your settings** to Chrome local storage
 - ✅ **Applies styles automatically** whenever lyrics are displayed
 - ✅ Works with **Spotify Web Player** in fullscreen lyrics mode